dnvriend/study-sbt/README.md

 A small study on [sbt (the Scala Build Tool)](http://www.scala-sbt.org/).

 ## Introduction
 The [Scala Build Tool](http://www.scala-sbt.org/) or sbt for short, is a build tool for building your source code.
 It is a very advanced tool and basically is just a workflow engine.
-In contrast to other build tools, scala is very simple, well, if you know just a couple of concepts.
+In contrast to other build tools, sbt is very simple, well, if you know just a couple of concepts.

 ## Build, Projects, Settings, Tasks, Keys, Configurations and Scopes
 Lets introduce the core concepts of our build.
 When we create a project for example with the following command: